subugoe/rdd-technical-reference/rdd-technical-reference.md

 ## Code building and continuous integration

-- @TODO: Bug tracking (such as Projects, Gitlab, Github)
+- @TODO: Code building (such as Jenkins, Gitlab Runner)

-- @Todo: Code building (such as Jenkins, Gitlab Runner)
+- @TODO: Provide complete example for Jenkins and Gitlab runner!

 - @TDOO: Monitoring (such as Icinga)